-Screwed by the Lawyers: Peggy Lee sued Disney when the movie debuted on home video in 1988, citing that her contract did not allow them to use her voice on video.
+Screwed by the Lawyers: Peggy Lee sued Disney when the movie debuted on home video under the Walt Disney Classics label in 1987, citing that her contract did not allow them to use her voice on video.
 She eventually collected a seven figure sum, and Disney began including in their contracts rights to "media not yet existing."

 Talking to Himself: Peggy Lee, Dallas McKennon, Lee Millar and Bill Thompson each perform more than one role in the film.